wso2/docs-is/en/docs/learn/configuring-ws-trust-security-token-service.md

 5. Click **Next**.

     !!! info
-        The next steps may vary per the security scenario you have chosen under point (5) above.
-Below is for **UsernameToken** scenario.
+        The next steps may vary according to the security scenario you have chosen under point (5) above.
+Below is for the **UsernameToken** scenario.

 6. Provide the required details as follows: